filegarden/website/frontend/components/TermsOfService.md

 Your use of any online services provided by us ("Services") is subject to these Terms of Service ("Terms").

+"We", "us", or "our" refers to the File Garden organization and its successors and assigns.
+"You" or "your" refers to any person who has consented to these Terms or has become contractually bound to them, whether such person is identified or not at the time.

 ## Acceptable Use

 You must not use our Services in a manner that violates our Terms or applicable policies, including but not limited to the following: